djbender/djbender.com/source/_posts/2012-09-10-leveling-up-your-guitar-mastery.markdown

 blacksmith of years past, John Petrucci has cultivated a level of guitar mastery than most will only dream about.
-It is his shear level of respect for his craft and obscene amount of time spent mastering that craft by which I am awstruck.
+It is his shear level of respect for his craft and obscene amount of time spent mastering that craft by which I am awestruck.
 That's when my practicing changed.

 I stumbled across John Petrucci's instructional DVD "Rock Discipline" and was quickly hooked.
 The exercises are simple to pick up but take an